 - Anemone sylvestris, tiarella, variegated Solomon’s seal, and Kerria japonica “pleniflora.”

 - Silene x “Rolly’s favorite,” sweet woodruff, and ostrich fern.

-- Veronicastrum fascination and lavender towers (like the ones in the main photo), echinacea ruby star, helenium Mardi Gras, rudbeckia maxima.
+- Veronicastrum fascination, lavender towers, echinacea ruby star, helenium Mardi Gras, and rudbeckia maxima.

 - Geranium dark reiter and allium ambassador.